Geraz69/nextbus-service/README.md

 By [Gerardo Garcia Mendez](https://twitter.com/Geraz69).

 Simple [Go](https://golang.org/) wrapper for the [NextBus](http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf) public XML feed.
 It exposes a series of RESTful endpoints that translate to NextBus service commands, and has the following characteristics:
-* Queries to the NextBus feed are throttled so that the same command is never executed more than once with the same parameters before a configurable amount of time (defaults to 30 seconds, see configuration).
+* Queries to the NextBus feed are throttled so that the same command is never executed more than once with the same parameters before a configurable amount of time (defaults to 2 minutes, see configuration).
 * Responses are cached using one of two different providers: a Redis server or an in-process LRU cache.
 * The app is stateless, so you can create and destroy multiple instances without worrying about coordination.
 All coordination is done thru some pessimistic locking in the shared cache when the provider is Redis.
 Locks also expire after a configurable amount of time.
 * The app also exposes some API endpoints for statistics about the usage of the service.